 Rock On, Rock Fair

-Beginning in late May and running through to the end of July, Rosanna will lead three Salon sessions, one with two regionally-based folk duos Lunatraktors and Rokurokubi, in an exploration of the music of fairs.
-Watch this space for news of the Salons and creative writing and song-writing workshops that will help shape the work, all of them conducted on Zoom.
+From May to July, Rosanna led three Salon sessions, one with two regionally-based folk duos Lunatraktors and Rokurokubi, in an exploration of the music of fairs.
+You can see videos of the Salons on the Salons page.
 You can also visit the Rock On, Rock Fair page.

 All new Dot Dash works will be hosted on the Smart Heritage Online Town Arts Map smart-heritage.co.uk, with links via social media: facebook.com/mslhastings | t: @MSLHastings | i: msl_hastings | facebook.com/isolation.station.hastings